zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 The `CASE` expression is a conditional expression, similar to if/else statements in other programming languages.
 If the result of a following `WHEN` condition is `TRUE`, the value of the `CASE` expression is the result that follows the condition and the remainder of the `CASE` expression is not processed.
 If the result is not `TRUE`, any subsequent `WHEN` clauses are examined in the same manner.
 If no `WHEN` condition yields `TRUE`, the value of the `CASE` expression is the result of the `ELSE` clause.
 If the `ELSE` clause is omitted and no condition is `TRUE`, the result is null.

+If [OQL v2](/refguide/oql-v2/) is enabled, additional data type validations apply to result expressions of `CASE`.
+See the corresponding [page](/refguide/oql-v2/#case-validations) for details.

 #### Syntax

 The `CASE` expression can be used in two ways – simple: